hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### New Transplant Procedure

-The app will decide a network transplant sequence based on the following heuristics:
+The App will decide a network transplant sequence based on the following heuristics:

 * Network Transplant process == Active Roster AND State provided When both a roster and a state are provided, it signifies a network transplant.